kubecost/docs/multi-cluster.md

 Kubecost supports the ability to view cost and health data across multiple Kubernetes clusters and cloud providers.
-Below are the steps for adding an additional cluster on the **Kubecost Business** tier.
+Below are the steps for adding an additional cluster on the **Kubecost Business & Enterprise** tier.

 ## Add from frontend